stemmlerjs/khalilstemmler.com/src/pages/blog/how-to-optimize-your-gatsby-blog-for-seo.md

 export default Config
 ```

-For each blog post, we'll want ```title``` key is what we'll use as a fallback in cas
+For each blog post, we'll want to have the title of the blog post show up as the title.
+But for every other route that's not a blog post, we can configure the `title` to use as a fallback.

-2. Create the reusable component
+Hook up your `logo`, `twitter` and website `url` as well here.

-3. Hook it up in your blog post template file
+## 2. Create the reusable component

 **app/components/SEO.js**